junglok/tem-docs/docs/cisTEM.rst

 Adding a new Run Profile
 ------------------------

-In cisTEM settings, add a new "Run Profile" with the following parameters :
+In cisTEM settings, add a new "Run Profile" (called TORQUE here) with the following parameters :

 * Manager Command: /tem/home/tem/_Applications/cistem-1.0.0-beta/$command
 * Gui Address: Automatic